pinkyjannat/mental-health/README.md

 * protected route with requireAuth.

 ##### technology for this webpage
-*firebase authentication used for Authentication system *firebase used for hosting this site on server.
+firebase authentication used for Authentication system and hosting the server